techcraze00/react-movie-search-app/README.md

 # React Movie Search App

 This is a **React Movie Search App** built using React and Vite.
-The app allows users to search for movies, view trending movies, and toggle between light and dark themes for a better user experience.
+The app allows users to search for movies and view trending movies.
 ## Features

-- **Movie Search**: Search for movies using keywords.
+- **Movie Search**: Search for movies using keywords. (uses `TMDB API` to search for over million movies)
-- **Trending Movies**: View a list of trending movies.
+- **Trending Movies**: View a list of trending movies. (trendings are recorded in `Appwrite` database based on user search frequency)
-- **Light/Dark Mode**: Toggle between light and dark themes.
 - **Responsive Design**: Fully responsive for mobile and desktop devices.

 ## Live Demo